 Mulberry leaf and its relatives (Morus spp.) have been used traditionally in many traditional medicines, but notably in Asian traditional medicine, including Thai medicine, Japanese (Kampo), Ayurveda and Chinese medicine.

-Other studies have shown that mulberry leaf helps glucose control among diabetics as well.
+Other studies have shown that mulberry extracts help glucose control among diabetics..

 Aramwit P, Supasyndh O, Siritienthong T, Bang N. Mulberry leaf reduces oxidation and C-reactive protein level in patients with mild dyslipidemia.
 Biomed Res Int.
 2013;2013:787981. doi: 10.1155/2013/787981.